Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 realizes there is an error in his code.
 Tim immediately fixes the error in his personal repository.
 He them "pushes" the changes back to the central repository on the shared drive.
-By midday, Bob and Sarah both notice that the master branch on the shared drive is "ahead" other them by two changes.
-They know that Tim has altered the code in the master repository.
-Bob and Sarah both "pull" these changes into their local repositories and "merge" these changes into their local branches.
+By midday, Bob and Sarah both notice that the master branch on the shared drive is "ahead" of their local branches by two changes.
+They know Tim has altered the code in the central repository.
+Bob and Sarah "pull" these changes into their local repositories and "merge" these changes into their personal development branches.
 Git is able to warn both scientists about the changes made to the central repository and it provides tools to integrate (merge) Tim's changes into their own work.
 Git is able to tell them, down to the letter, how Tim's master branch differs from their local development branches.
+In fact, assuming that Tim's changes do not overlap with their own changes, the merge can be done in a matter of seconds.

 Both submit their reports on time and both reports are error free.

 **Example # 3 - No More Time Off**

-This is arguably an example story that not all staff will prefer.
+This story is arguable one that not all staff will prefer.
+I apologize in advance.
+It will however, win the acclaim of supervisors everywhere.

 Sam starts working on a new project Wednesday afternoon.
 He locates the appropriate central repository on the shared drive and clones it